PTC-Education/Gaze-Tracking-Demos/README.md

 [![Board of Colorful Labels Demo Video](https://img.youtube.com/vi/QF1vHx24uEY/0.jpg)](https://www.youtube.com/watch?v=QF1vHx24uEY)

+The "Board of Colorful Labels Demo" experience can be downloaded [here] or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

 ### Ring of Colorful Labels Demo

 Basically a repeat of the "Board of Colorful Labels Demo", but with a different layout for the labels.

+The "Ring of Colorful Labels Demo" experience can be downloaded [here] or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

 ### Other Ideas for Analytics